Medical Home Health Services – Patient Centered Care Brochure

-Abcor Home Health, Inc. is a Licensed Home Health and Community Support agency providing multi-disciplinary, short and long term home health care.
+Abcor Home Health is a Licensed Home Health and Community Support agency providing multi-disciplinary, short and long term home health care.
 Our services can be performed on an intermittent and/or part-time basis to patients of all ages, including children and elderly patients.
 Abcor Home Health’s assistance services provide health aides in the client’s home.
 The medical home care provided includes nursing care, physical therapy, occupational therapy, and social work therapy from licensed professionals.
 All services are provided by the Abcor Home Health staff under a plan of treatment established by the client’s physician/s.

 In order to start home health care services with Abcor, the patient must be under the care of a licensed physician who provides precise instructions for necessary services.
-The patient’s diagnosis must confine him or her to the home in that leaving home would be considered too challenging on the patient’s health.
+The patient’s diagnosis must confine him or her to the home and it must be clear that leaving home would be too challenging to the patient’s health.
 The requested therapy must be able to be adequately performed in the home environment.
-A safe environment for the successful performance of necessary treatments by the patient and the home health aide must exist.
+A safe environment for the successful performance of necessary treatments must exist for the patient and the home health aide.
 The residence must also contain a functioning telephone.

 Trained & Licensed Professionals:

 Our nurses (both RNs and LPNs) provide nursing services, perform skilled procedures, and manage medication in the patient’s home in accordance with the plan of care established by the patient’s physician.

 These professionals are highly qualified to provide help with personal hygiene, simple healthcare tasks, activities of daily living (ADLs), instrumental activities of daily living (IADLs), and medication reminders according to the plan of care established by the physician and supervised by a registered nurse if necessary.